-Summary: 100 % Financing, Zero down payment mortgages or low down payment mortgages can make buying a new home from a home builder more affordable.
+Summary: $0 Down New Homes, 100 % Financing, Zero down payment mortgages or low down payment mortgages can make buying a new home from a home builder, or any home, more affordable.

 The National Association of Realtors recently reported that the most difficult step in the home buying process is saving for a down payment.